pwang30/pwang30.github.io/index.md

 ## News

+- **[29.
+Aug.
+2025]** My paper titled "Analyzing the Impact of Strategic Bidding on the Reserve Capacity via a Bi-Level Model" for 2026 1st IEEE Power & Energy Society (PES) International Meeting (IM) has been accepted.

 - **[14.
 Aug.
 2025]** Our paper titled "Imperfect Competition in Markets for Short-Circuit Current Services" is now available in arXiv, the first work for checking the market power in Short-Circuit Current (SCC) services.
 Thanks for the time and patience of my supervisor Luis, who contributed a lot to this work!
 The resources associated can be found below.

 - **[01.
 Apr.
 2025]** Our paper titled "Analyzing the Role of the DSO in Electricity Trading of VPPs via a Stackelberg Game Model" for 16th IEEE PowerTech Conference in Kiel has been accepted.